whatdoineed2do/gpod-utils/README.md

 Whilst `libgpod` appears to be in sunset mode (last release in 2015) recent 2021 Fedora and Debian distros still provide `gtkpod` in their standard repos.
 However there are still many old iPods in the wild with a mini resurrgence of popularity for the `iPod` 4/5/5.5/Classic units given the relative ease in replacing batteries and swapping out their power hungry harddisks for larger capacity SD cards.

+Note that as of 2021, the `libgpod` last release is at 2.1.5 and their docs suggest the library supports all classic iPods, iPod Touches and early iPhones.
+Whilst testing this codebase, only iPods were supported with iPod Touch 1G and onwards not compatible due to the singing requirement of the iTunesDB file on these devices.

 ### mount points
 Most modern Linux distros and window managers will try to automount old `iPod`'s filesystem to a location such as `/run/media/${USER}/<name of iPod>/`.
 However this is not a given and I've seen this fail for `iPhones` and `iPod touch` even though the distros mount items through `gvfs`.
-If your `iPod` is not automounted, try the following to mount `mkdir -p /tmp/ipod && ifuse /tmp/ipod` and this to unmount `fusermout -u /tmp/ipod` when done.
+If your `iPod` is not automounted, try the following to mount `mkdir -p /tmp/ipod && ifuse /tmp/ipod` and this to unmount `fusermoumt -u /tmp/ipod` when done.

 ## `gpod-ls`
 Simple utility that parses an `iPod` db and generates a `json` output of the internal playlists (main playlist `iPod`) as well as the user generated playlists - the main playlist will list most of the available track information and the other playlists will contain less verbose data.